aaronpowell/aaronpowell.github.io/src/documents/posts/2012-03-19-owin-responses.md

---- cson
+---
   title: "OWIN Responses"
   metaTitle: "OWIN Responses"
   description: "A look at how to give power to our responses by making different response types easier to handle"
   revised: "2012-03-19"
   date: "2012-03-19"
-tags: ["owin","web"]
+  tags:
+    - "owin"
+    - "web"
   migrated: "true"
-urls: ["/web/owin-responses"]
+  urls:
+    - "/web/owin-responses"
-summary: """
+  summary: ""

-"""
 ---
 In the last post we looked at [Routing in OWIN](http://www.aaron-powell.com/web/owin-routing) as we built up a simple little route engine.
 Today I want to look at how to bring power to our responses by making it easier to respond with different types.